loongson-community/areweloongyet/README.en.md

 ```
 $ yarn  # install/upgrade deps if needed
-$ yarn make-plugins  # if src/plugins/awly-data-plugin is touched
+$ yarn build-helpers  # if scripts/asmdb is touched
 $ yarn start
 ```